neoforged/.github/primers/1.21.6/index.md

 - `net.minecraft.client.resources.MobEffectTextureManage` class is removed
 - `AtlasIds#MOB_EFFECTS` is removed

+### Permission Sources

+The permission checks for commands have been abstracted into its own `PermissionSource` interface.
+This provides the previously provided `hasPermission` method, in addition to a new method `allowsSelectors`, which returns whether the source has the necessary permission to select other entities (defaults to level 2 perms).
+You can incoporate the permission check into your commands by calling `Commands#hasPermission` with the desired level in `ArgumentBuilder#requires`.

+- `net.minecraft.client.multiplayer`
+    - `ClientPacketListener#getCommands` now returns a `ClientSuggestionProvider` generic
+    - `ClientSuggestionListener` now implements `PermissionSource`, taking in a boolean of whether it allows restricted commands
+        - `allowRestrictedCommands` - Returns whether restricted commands can be suggested.
+- `net.minecraft.commands`
+    - `Commands#hasPermission` - Returns a permission check for the given level.
+    - `CommandSourceStack` now implements `PermissionSource`
+    - `ExecutionCommandSource` now implements `PermissionSource`
+    - `PermissionSource` - Returns the source of the permission to run a command.
+    - `SharedSuggestionProvider`
+        - `suggestResgitryElements` now takes in a `HolderLookup` instead of a `Registry`
+        - `listSuggestions` - Lists the suggestion for some registry elements.
+        - `hasPermission` is removed
+- `net.minecraft.commands.synchronization.SuggestionProviders`
+    - `AVAILABLE_SOUNDS`, `SUMMONABLE_ENTITIES` now take in a `SharedSuggestionProvider` for their generic
+    - `cast` - Casts the suggestion provider to the correct type.
+    - `safelySwap` is removed
+    - `$Wrapper` -> `$RegisteredSuggestion`
+- `net.minecraft.world.entity.Entity#getCommandSenderWorld` is removed

 ### Tag Changes

 - `minecraft:block`
     - `plays_ambient_desert_block_sounds` is split into `triggers_ambient_desert_sand_block_sounds`, `triggers_ambient_desert_dry_vegetation_block_sounds`
     - `happy_ghast_avoids`
     - `triggers_ambient_dried_ghast_block_sounds`
+- `minecraft:dialog`
+    - `pause_screen_additions`
 - `minecraft:entity_type`
     - `can_equip_harness`
     - `followable_friendly_mobs`